SWG-Source/src/README.md

 This is the main server code for SWGSource 1.2 as originally forked from the https://bitbucket.org/stellabellumswg/ repository.
 Please see that repository for original publication and alteration credit.

 # Works in progress
-* testing-64 - fully 64 bit version thatbuilds but doesn't run, some typedefs and things are wrong
+* 64-bit-types - fully 64 bit version (presently in testing - 11/12/2021) (Special thanks to Apathy for his help in making a 64 bit version happen!)

 # Building